 As the name suggested, JMeter Poisson Random Timer is used to generate and add the random delay before the execution of a sampler.
 This timer is based on the Poisson Distribution Function.
-The delay (think) time is the sum of the Poisson distributed value multiplied by defined lambda value and the offset value.
+The delay (think) time is the sum of the Poisson distributed value multiplied by the defined lambda value and the offset value.

-How to add ‘Poisson Random Timer’?
+How to add ‘Poisson Random Timer’ in JMeter?

 Follow the below steps: